-This policy is effective immediately, and will be reviewed annually or as deemed necessary.
+This policy is effective immediately, and will be reviewed when necessary.

 The Privacy Officer has the primary responsibility for performance of the duties under this policy.

-The kinds of personal information we collect will depend upon the purposes for which it is collected.
-When an individual applies for a product or service we will collect the information we consider is or may be necessary to enable us to assess the application, to provide the product or service, and to administer the product or service after it has been provided.
+The personal information we collect will depend upon the purposes for which it is collected.
+When an individual applies for a product or service, we will collect the information we consider is or may be necessary to enable us to assess the application, to provide the product or service, and to administer the product or service after it has been provided.